Constitution

 4. To promote this purpose by:

 a.
-Allowing the Sangha to focus on its spiritual obligations, while the committee ensures that all operational and legal obligations are met.
+Allowing the Sangha to focus on its spiritual obligations, while the board ensures that all operational and legal obligations are met.

 b.
 Operating in a way that recognizes mutual dependence and responsibility for all activities in the Society.